top of page

 A tactile map of the Beyond Vision route through Warley Woods, made from textured air-dry clay pieces for trees, felt and sandpaper pathways, and a plastic diamante street road.

-Sarah Ann Cromwell a white women with long brown hair and blue glasses
+Sarah Ann Cromwell a white woman with long brown hair and blue glasses

 Sarah-Ann Cromwell